Registration is open!

 Present in Tucson

 Purpose.
-Papers are original works that will be completed by the time of the conference and are intended to contribute to scholarly discourse in the field.
+Papers are original works that will be completed by the time of the conference and are intended to contribute to ongoing and structured scholarly discourse in the field.

 Purpose.
 Presentations allow contributors to share work in a live, in-person format using visual materials.